 The area moment of inertia, also known as the second area moment or the 2nd moment of area, is a feature of a two-dimensional plane form that illustrates how its points are distributed in the cross-sectional plane along an arbitrary axis.
 This property describes the deflection of a plane shape under a load.
 The area moment of inertia is essential for the GATE exam as MCQ-based questions can be seen in the exam.

 For an axis in a plane, the area moment of inertia is commonly indicated by the symbol I. When the axis is perpendicular to the plane, it is also designated as J. The dimension unit of the second area moment is L4 (length to the power of four).
 The International System of Units unit of measurement is the meter to the power of four, or m4.
 It can be inches to the fourth power, in4 if we use the Imperial System of Units.

-This concept will appear frequently in the field of engineering.
-In this context, the area moment of inertia is believed to be a measure of a beam's flexural stiffness.
-It is a significant feature that is used to calculate the deflection of a beam or to measure its resistance to bending.
+This concept will frequently appear in the field of engineering.
+In this context, the area moment of inertia is believed to measure a beam's flexural stiffness.
+It is a significant feature used to calculate a beam's deflection or measure its resistance to bending.
 We'll look at two examples here.